cclarke/sicp-notes/chapter_1/chapter_1.md

     * Authors think this is a defect of these other languages (which the implementation of Scheme discussed in Chapter 5 intentionally does not share) (46)

-      * This implementation of Scheme is **_tail-recursive_**, which meas that it "will execute an iterative process in constant space, even if the iterative process is described by a recursive procedure" (46)
+      * This implementation of Scheme is **_tail-recursive_**, which means that it "will execute an iterative process in constant space, even if the iterative process is described by a recursive procedure" (46)

       * A note about a benefit of tail-recursive implementations (46)